-The Child Development and Teacher Education Department is consistent with the district's mission and initiatives by being responsive to community by providing both transfer level and vocational courses for the early childhood education, teacher education and foster students and parents, and those interested in the various and allied fields in Sonoma County.
+The Child Development and Teacher Education Department is consistent with the district's mission and initiatives by being responsive to community by providing both transfer level and vocational courses for the early childhood education, teacher education and those interested in related fields in Sonoma County.
 As the primary workforce development and educational institution in the county, we offer students a broad range of classes that are known for relevance and currency.
-We work closely with, and receive support from many community agencies in Sonoma County to ensure that their workforce has the necessary education and tools to provide optimal learning environments for young children, foster students, and their families.
+We work closely with, and receive support from many community agencies in Sonoma County to ensure that their workforce has the necessary education and tools to provide optimal learning environments for young children and their families.